React SPA hosting

 Q:Can I deploy Next.js here too?

-Yes, as long as you export it as a static site.
+Yes, if you export it as a static site.
 Use output: 'export' and upload the generated out directory.
+Server-rendered Next.js routes need a runtime beyond static hosting.

 Q:Can I attach a custom domain later?